 You may apply to our MPH program online via SOPHAS, the centralized Schools of Public Health Application Service.SOPHAS

 Remember to designate the IU Richard M. Fairbanks School of Public Health as one of your school choices, along with your desired program.

 The application deadline for Fall admission is July 1.
+If you are applying for the Online MPH in Epidemiology, the application deadline for Spring admission is December 1.
 All required application documents must be submitted by the MPH program deadline.